-Doing this guide is a new venture for us.
+Doing this guide is a bit of a departure for us.
 We're a consumer MoneySaving site, here to fight your corner against businesses overcharging and taking advantage of you.
 But for many of the five million who are self-employed, the business and the consumer are often one and the same, so it's a bit of a grey area.

 What is a business bank account?

-There's nothing really special about it, at its basic level it's just like your personal bank account, but it's one you open solely for your business income and expenditure.
+There's nothing really special about a business bank account.
+At its basic level, it's just like your personal bank account, but it's one you open solely for your business income and expenditure.

 But a business account can range from that very simple money-in, money-out account to an account that helps you issue invoices, run payroll (if you employ others) and help with your accounting and tax return.
 Whatever you need it to do, there'll be an account out there to help.